dpw1/website-v2/README.md

 ## Support

-For questions or support, contact: support@datingguide.com
+For questions or support, contact: getDatesWithAI@proton.me